Photis14/Java-Projects/README.md

 # Java Projects Collection

 This repository contains a wide array of Java projects, showcasing various programming concepts, data structures, and algorithms.
 The projects are divided into basic Java programming practices and more advanced data structures and algorithms implementations.
-Whether you're new to Java or looking to refresh on some advanced topics, this collection has something to offer.

 ## Table of Contents

 - [Introduction](#introduction)